JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ## Day 8: Handheld halting

-Use sealed classes and lambdas to represent instructions, apply Kotlin sets to discover loops in the program execution, implement sequences and the `sequence()` builder function to construct a lazy collection, and try the experimental `measureTimedValue()` function to check the performance metrics.
+Apply sealed classes and lambdas to represent instructions, apply Kotlin sets to discover loops in the program execution, use sequences and the `sequence { }` builder function to construct a lazy collection, and try the experimental `measureTimedValue()` function to check performance metrics.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2020/day/8)
 * Check out the solution from Sebastian Aigner on the [Kotlin Blog](https://blog.jetbrains.com/kotlin/2021/10/idiomatic-kotlin-simulating-a-console/) or watch the video:

 <video width="560" height="315" href="0GWTTSMatO8" title="Sealed Classes, Sequences, Immutability: Idiomatic Kotlin Solving Advent of Code Puzzles"/>